dotnet/docs-aspire/docs/frameworks/orleans.md

 For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-The Orleans resource is added to the .NET Aspire distributed application builder using the `AddOrleans(string name)` method, which returns an Orleans resource builder.
+### Add an Orleans resource

+In your app host project, call <xref:Aspire.Hosting.OrleansServiceExtentions.AddOrleans*> to add and return a Orleans service resource builder.
 The name provided to the Orleans resource is for diagnostic purposes.
 For most applications, a value of `"default"` suffices.

 :::code language="csharp" source="snippets/Orleans/OrleansAppHost/Program.cs" range="12":::

+> AJMTODO: Using Azure storage for clustering tables and grain storage

+> AJMTODO: Participating in an Orleans cluster

+> AJMTODO: Referencing the Orleans resource from a frontend project

+> AJMTODO: Stuff to do in the Orleans server project

+> AJMTODO: Stuff to do in the Orleans client project

+> AJMTODO: Enabling OpenTelemetry

+> AJMTODO: Supported Orleans providers

+> AJMTODO: Next steps

+> AJMTODO: Old stuff

 The Orleans resource builder offers methods to configure your Orleans resource.